 The Breaking Research

 A recent study3 looked at a large group of women, thousands, who had active breast cancer and had varying levels of soy intake afterward.
 Ultimately, it answered the question about the recurrence and the risk therein.

 Key Insight: Not considering the outliers, the core of the researched group revealed that when you compared the “high soy” group with the “low soy” group, there was a 20% reduced mortality rate when it came to the group which had enjoyed more soy isoflavones in their diet.

 Amongst the women who were consuming some soy foods, on a regular basis, they not only had a lower recurrence rate, but a lower overall mortality rate – all it took was one and a half milligrams (or more) of soy.
-That might look like:
+That might look like a serving of:

 - Soy milk

 - Soy proteins